 The Independent Member of Court (IMC) sits on University Court, the highest governing body at the University of Dundee, providing an independent voice to ensure that the student body’s opinion is being heard.

-The IMC works closely with student representatives to collect important feedback about the student experience and provides Court members and senior staff with regular updates.
+The IMC works closely with student representatives to collect important feedback about the student experience and applies this knowledge when debating matters at Court meetings.

 This position is voluntary and the post holder will undertake its duties alongside their studies.
 This role also gives them a seat on the Students’ Representative Council, the highest body of student representation at the University of Dundee.

 Voluntary and Paid Roles

 There is also two part-time voluntary roles on the DUSA Exec.
 The Vice President of Engagement is responsible for leading on the engagement of hard to reach student groups and organising employability events.
 The Vice President of Fundraising is the lead representative for the Raising and Giving (RAG) campaign, managing the election of DUSA’s annual RAG charity and overseeing any related RAG projects across the year.

 Dates for your Diary